 The NHL will never be the NFL or MLB or NBA.
 NEVER!
 Why even try?
 Hockey is a unique game, with an international flavour, a glorious Canadian core.
 They should be doing everything possible to highlight this uniqueness rather than hide it.
 Who’d have thought a bunch of damn Americans would be so bloody disinterested in shining a spotlight on their own individuality.
 Even when American bravado is warranted they manage to do it wrong.

 Well listen to a Canadian for once.
 We know a thing or three about hockey.
-Bring back the old Division and Conference names.
+Bring back the old NHL Division and NHL Conference names.
 NOW!
 Please?